A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 Why we prefer ketamine infusions over IM injections

-At our clinic, we’ve offered all of the different routes of administration over the years and have found the best, most consistent results with IV ketamine infusions.
+At our clinic, we’ve offered all of the different routes of administration over the years and have found the best, most consistent results with IV ketamine infusions (intravenous ketamine).
 IM ketamine injections can feel too intense for many of our patients, as they have a fast ramp-up to their peak intensity.

 Infusions have a more gentle ramp-up, and then a prolonged period of intensity that almost reaches the same peak as IM injections.